liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

     ```

-    Then configure Catalina's JVM options to support @product@.
+    Then configure Catalina's JVM options to support @sharepoint@.

     Unix: